voedger/reqmd/design.md

 ### FileURL assembly: FileStructure.FileURL()

-- Final `FileURL` is retured by FileStructure.FileURL() and constructed by combining:
+- Final `FileURL` is returned by FileStructure.FileURL() and constructed by combining:
   - `FileStructure.RepoRootFolderURL`
   - `FileStructure.RelativePath`